Pitch (baseball)

 In baseball, the pitch is the act of throwing the baseball toward home plate to start a play.
 The term comes from the Knickerbocker Rules.
 Originally, the ball had to be thrown underhand, much like "pitching in horseshoes".
 Overhand pitching was not allowed in baseball until 1884.

 The biomechanics of pitching have been studied extensively.
 The phases of pitching include the windup, early cocking, late cocking, early acceleration, late acceleration, deceleration, and follow-through.

 Pitchers throw a variety of pitches, each of which has a slightly different velocity, trajectory, movement, hand position, wrist position and/or arm angle.
 These variations are introduced to confuse the batter and ultimately aid the defensive team in getting the batter or baserunners out.
 To obtain variety, and therefore enhance defensive baseball strategy, the pitcher manipulates the grip on the ball at the point of release.
 Variations in the grip cause the seams to catch the air differently, thereby changing the trajectory of the ball, making it harder for the batter to hit.

-The selection of which pitch to use can depend on a wide variety of factors including the type of hitter who is being faced; whether there are any base runners; how many outs have been made in the inning; and the current score.
-Pitchers may bounce their pitches in the dirt before they reach the batter, but these pitches are called balls even if they pass through the strike zone.
+The selection of which pitch to use can depend on the type of hitter who is being faced; whether there are any base runners; how many outs have been made in the inning; and the existing score.
+Pitchers may bounce their pitches in the dirt before they reach the batter, but these pitches are ruled balls even if they pass through the strike zone.

 Signaling

-The responsibility for selecting the type of pitch is traditionally made by the catcher, who gives hand signals to the pitcher with their fingers, usually one finger for fastball or the pitcher's best pitch, with the pitcher having the option to ask for another selection by shaking his head.
+Traditionally, the catcher is responsible selecting the type and location of a pitch, using fingers to give hand signals to the pitcher, with one finger usually signaling a fastball or the pitcher's best pitch.
+The pitcher has the option to ask for another selection by shaking his head.

-Alternatively, the manager or a coach relays the pitch selection to the catcher, via secret hand signals, to prevent the opposing team from having the advantage of knowing what the next pitch will be.
+Alternatively, a manager or a coach can relay the pitch selection to the catcher via secret hand signals.

+In 2022, Major League Baseball adopted the PitchCom wireless communication system, where catchers send signals via keypad to a receiver that speak the instructions to the pitcher and other players on the team.
+This system was adopted following a sign stealing scandal.
+The KBO League began using PitchCom in 2024.

+Types

+According to MLB there are 4 types of pitches: fastball, offspeed, breaking, and knuckleball.

 Fastballs

 The fastball is the most common pitch in baseball, and most pitchers have some form of a fastball in their arsenal.
 Most pitchers throw four-seam fastballs.
 It is basically a pitch thrown very fast, generally as hard as a given pitcher can throw while maintaining control.
-Some variations involve movement or breaking action, some do not and are simply straight, high-speed pitches.
-While throwing the fastball it is very important to have proper mechanics, because this increases the chance of getting the ball to its highest velocity, making it difficult for the opposing player to hit the pitch.
-The cut fastball, split-finger fastball, and forkball are variations on the fastball with extra movement, and are sometimes called sinking-fastballs because of the trajectories.
-The most common fastball pitches are:
+Some variations involve movement or breaking action, while others do not and are simply straight, high-speed pitches.

+While throwing the fastball, it is very important to have proper mechanics, which will increase the chance of getting the ball to its highest velocity, making it difficult for the opposing player to hit the pitch.
+The cut fastball, split-finger fastball, and forkball are variations on the fastball with extra movement, and are sometimes called sinking fastballs because of the trajectories.
+The most common types of fastballs are: